fbaligand/kibana-enhanced-table/README.md

   - When combined with computed columns, each computed column can be added per split column or after all split columns
 - Hide export links (when checked, it will hide "Raw" and "Formatted" export links)
 - Add a total label on total line first column (ex: `Total:`)
+- Ability to display striped rows
-- Kibana supported versions : all versions from 5.5 to 7.5
+- Kibana supported versions : all versions from 5.5 to 7.6

 ## Demo